 - Solvency Risk: The risk that as the business grows, the solvency margin cannot be maintained either through a lack of capital or uncontrolled growth.
-Capital forecasts are undertaken annually through the completion of the ORSA or when the risk profile of the Company materially changes. - Business Concentration Risk: The risk that the Company must deliver a portfolio of new business suitably diversified by client, geography and product.
-The Company has a strategic goal to diversify the business and has continued to make progress on this during 2023. - Regulatory Risk (Compliance): The risk that the Company fails to comply with regulation, such as Solvency II or EIOPA's Guidelines.
+Capital forecasts are undertaken annually through the completion of the ORSA or when the risk profile of the Company materially changes. - Regulatory Risk (Compliance): The risk that the Company fails to comply with regulation, such as Solvency II or EIOPA's Guidelines.
 The Company has a suitable governance structure in place to ensure compliance and follows regulatory developments for changes to regulation. - General Data Protection Regulation ("GDPR") Risk: The risk that GDPR regulations are breached.
-GDPR requirements are monitored at a program level, are included in product launch requirements and are regularly monitored to ensure continued compliance. - Business Development Risk: The risk that the new business that the Company underwrites does not perform as anticipated, that not enough new business is acquired or that significant existing business is cancelled.
+GDPR requirements are monitored at a program level, are included in product launch requirements and are regularly monitored to ensure continued compliance. - Business Development Risk: The risk that the Company cannot generate profitable new business, or the cancellation of significant existing business.
 New business opportunities are being actively pursued and all new business undergoes pricing and underwriting review prior to launch, and regular monitoring of profitability once live.
-Business strategy is to diversify sources of income to reduce reliance on specific clients, product lines or geographies.
+Business strategy is to diversify sources of income to reduce reliance on specific clients, product lines or geographies. - Business Concentration Risk: The risk that the Company has insufficient diversification by client, increasing its reliance on certain clients.
+The Company has a strategic goal to diversify and grow the business and continues to make progress on this. - IT risks: The risk the Company is exposed to through its use of IT e.g. unauthorized system access, cloud computing risks. - Oversight of TPAs: Maintaining appropriate oversight of third party providers ("TPAs").